 I confirm that I understand that any work I produce in the course of my volunteer work at Alder Hey is copyrighted to Alder Hey and not to me.
 I am aware that I can have copies of the work that I produce to keep for my own purposes, but I accept that the work itself belongs to Alder Hey.

-I have read and understand this agreement and agree to abide by Alder Hey Children’s NHS Foundation Trust policies and procedures, including Child Protection, Business Conduct, Equal Opportunities, Health and Safety, Confidentiality and Infection Control.
+I have read and understand this agreement and agree to abide by Alder Hey Children’s NHS Foundation Trust policies and procedures, including Safeguarding, Business Conduct, Equal Opportunities, Health and Safety, Confidentiality and Infection Control.

 I understand that the Rehabilitation of Offenders Act 1974 (Exceptions) Order requires me to declare any criminal convictions whether 'spent' or 'unspent' before I can work with vulnerable groups in a voluntary service capacity and that any such offences must be declared as part of an Enhanced Disclosure Barring Service check.
 This means that if I have ever been cautioned or convicted of any offence within my lifetime, I will have to declare it.

 I understand that during my voluntary activity within the Trust, I may have access to information designated by the Trust as being of a confidential nature.
 I must not divulge, publish or disclose such information without prior written consent of the Trust

 I undertake to conduct myself in a responsible manner whilst volunteering for the Trust, to follow Trust values and to endeavour at all times to serve patients and families and to foster good volunteer / staff relationships.